Improved parallel derandomization via finite automata with applications: Introduction

 \subsection{Our contribution}

-We describe new parallel algorithms to fool automata, with significantly reduced processor complexity.
-The analysis is also simplified because we can cleanly separate out problem-specific optimizations from the general lattice discrepancy problems that are at the core of the algorithm.
+We present new, simplified parallel algorithms to fool automata, with significantly reduced processor complexity.
 It will require several preliminary definitions to describe how these automata work and the error bounds to use.
-However, we can provide a summary of our algorithm performance as follows:
+However, we provide a summary of our algorithm performance as follows:

 \begin{theorem}[Simplified] Consider a probability space $\Omega$ on $n$ binary random variables and a collection of $\ell$ statistical tests over $\Omega$, each with $\eta$ possible states and Lipschitz value $\lambda$.